f1nniboy/slash/README.md

 # Usage
 The package manager is based on KISS, which means that the usage should be identical.

+# Differences
+List of differences to KISS.

+* Smaller codebase
+* Personal changes

 # Missing features
 List of missing features, compared to KISS.
 Some were left out on purpose.